artefactual/archivematica-docs/index.rst

 This section is intended to introduce prospective users to Archivematica for testing purposes, using either the Archivematica sandbox or a local virtual machine.
-This is not a guide to installing Archivematica for development or production - please see :ref:`Installation <installation>` for full installation instructions.
+This is not a guide to installing Archivematica for development or production - please see the :ref:`Administrator manual <admin-manual>` for full installation instructions.

 * :ref:`Archivematica quick-start guide <quick-start>`
 * :ref:`Configuration <configuration>`